Pungyeon/required/README.md

 > NOTE: The reason that usage of the `reflect` package is generally seen down upon, is that it's very coupled with the use of `interface{}`.
 The empty `interface{}` rids of all type safety, as well as type checking.
 Go is by nature a statically typed language, as opposed to a dynamically typed language (such as Python).
 We like this, because it helps us avoid type mismatching mistakes, as well as the type conversion guessing game, which more than often ends with a panic of some kind.
 In other words, the `reflect` package is not bad necessarily, sometimes it's just necessary.
 However, it must be used with caution and only when there is no other options available.

 Our approach will be to use our strategy from earlier in this article: Creating a wrapper for iterating over a _variadac_ `error` input, and returning any eventual non `nil` values.
 We will create our own implementation of the `Unmarshal` function.
-This function will invoke the `json.Unmarshal` function, then check the values of our unmarshalled interface, using our function `CheckValues`:
+This function will invoke the `json.Unmarshal` function, then check the values of our unmarshalled interface, using our new function `CheckValues`:

 ```go
 // ReturnIfError will iterate over a variadac error and return